nabilmo27/IBM-HR-attrition-analytics/README.md

 - **Ex-Employees:** 237
 - **Attrition Rate:** 16.12%

-The data includes various features such as department, job level, job satisfaction, work-life balance, and more. *(Note: Be sure to anonymize data if it includes sensitive information before sharing publicly.)*
+The data includes various features such as department, job level, job satisfaction, work-life balance, and more.

 ## Key Findings